 - Garganta Del Diablo: 15 Pesos (USD 1)

 - Entrance To Pucara: 60 Pesos (USD 4)

 - A night in the Hostel: USD 11

 Take A Day Trip To Humahuaca

-45 kilometers to the north of Tilcara lies Humahuaca.
-The quaint village is popular for cerro de catorce colores (14 colored mountains).
+45 kilometres to the north of Tilcara lies Humahuaca.
+The quaint village is popular for cerro de catorce colores (14 coloured mountains).
 Humahuaca has a regular bus service to and from La Quiaca in the Bolivian border, Jujuy (Capital, Purmamarca, Tilacara) and Salta.
-In the centre of the village there is a church tower which can be seen from the main square with a clock that chimes at noon, after which a small door opens and a figure of Saint Francisco Solano comes out and makes the sign of the cross.
-Cerro de catorce colores (14 colored mountains) is located 25 kilometers to the north of Humahuaca, to get there you would need to flag down a 4X4 which would cost 120-150 Argentinian Pesos (USD 8-10) per person for a round trip.
+In the centre of Humahuaca, there is a bell tower with a clock that chimes at noon.
+Later a small door opens and a figure of Saint Francisco Solano emerges and shows a cross sign.
+Cerro de catorce colores (14 coloured mountains) is located 25 kilometres to the north of Humahuaca, to get there you would need to flag down a 4X4 which would cost 120-150 Argentinian Pesos (USD 8-10) per person for a round trip.
 To get to the 4X4 stop from the bus station walk three blocks north and get to the bridge to the right side where you would find 4X4 drivers looking for passengers.

 - Bus from Tilcara to Humahuaca – 30 Pesos (USD 2).

 - 4X4 to Cerro de catorce colores – 120 Pesos (USD 8).